Charlotte Rohlin: International career

 At the 2007 edition of the Algarve Cup, Rohlin made her debut for the senior Sweden team in a 3–0 win over Finland.
 Her first appearance in the squad for a major tournament came at the 2008 Beijing Olympics.

 She was selected for UEFA Women's Euro 2009 and scored Sweden's first goal at the tournament, in their 3–0 group stage win over Russia.
 Rohlin was also part of the team which secured third place at the 2011 FIFA Women's World Cup in Germany.
 She featured in Sweden's 3–1 semi-final defeat to eventual winners Japan in Frankfurt.
 Sweden secured third place by beating France 2–1 in Sinsheim.

 Rohlin missed the 2012 London Olympics with an anterior cruciate ligament injury.
 After a year out, she returned to club football in spring 2013 and immediately targeted a place in Sweden's squad for UEFA Women's Euro 2013.

 Although selected for the 2015 FIFA Women's World Cup, Rohlin was no longer first choice due to Nilla Fischer's switch to centre-back and the emergence of younger players such as Emma Berglund and Amanda Ilestedt.
 When Sweden performed poorly and crashed out without winning a game, Rohlin criticised the tactics of coach Pia Sundhage.

-Matches and goals scored at World Cup & Olympic tournaments

 Charlotte Rohlin appeared Sweden in one World Cup (Germany 2011) and one Olympic Games (Beijing 2008).
 She was on the roster for the 2007 and 2015 World Cups, but did not see playing time in either of those tournaments.

-Matches and goals scored at European Championship tournaments

 Charlotte Rohlin participated in two European Championship tournaments: Finland 2009 and Sweden 2013.
 She played every minute of both tournaments.